simboden/BVtkNodes/docs/BVTKNodes.rst

 All node names that start with lower case text 'vtk' using `camel case naming convention <https://en.wikipedia.org/wiki/Camel_case>`_ represent the `VTK classes <https://vtk.org/doc/nightly/html/classes.html>`_ directly, for example *vtkArrowSource*.
-Other nodes are additional special nodes for BVTKNodes discussed below.
+All other nodes are `special nodes`_ for BVTKNodes.

 Some VTK classes include several overlapping methods to specify values, e.g. *vtkConeSource* has options for Angle, Height and Radius,